Today I had a bit of a laugh at Phil Bradley’s post on what happens when you ask Google about dinosaurs.

 Thanks for nothing, Google?

 No, I wouldn’t say that.
 As far as I’m concerned, Google is doing its job, which is to return the most relevant and highest ranked web results to a particular query.
 The page titles use very similar to the words to the search query and it even sources a book which has nearly the same title.
-Someone could have typed in this search query because they were looking for information about this book or this organisation, for whatever reason.
-They would have been successful.
-Also, as far as Google is concerned, AnswersinGenesis.org is a good website.
+And as far as Google is concerned, AnswersinGenesis.org is a good website.
 It’s updated frequently, it doesn’t have viruses, and lots of other pages link to it.

 It’s our job to find the information that answers our question.